miclo84/Mifre-Digital/README.md

 Summary

 It's My first ever HTML and CSS coding project.
-I had to adjust and change from my initial plan and after a chat with my mentor.
-Overall, I think I did ok I would like to have better knowledge, and at the same time, this gives me the motivation to learn and reach the end goal of becoming a full-stack web developer and landing jobs and different projects.
+I had to adjust and change from my initial plan after a chat with my mentor.
+Overall, I think I did ok I would like to have better knowledge,  at the same time, this gives me the motivation to learn and reach the end goal of becoming a full-stack web developer and landing jobs and different projects.